patheticGeek/.dotfiles/README.md

     add
         Add an existing FILE.
 Will move FILE to the FOLDER in dotfiles with correct path and link it.

+    delete
+        Stop tracking FILE.
+Will move the FILE to its location and restow the FOLDER removing the linking.

     -h, --help, help
         Will print this.